Ajit1279/GCP_Learning/Docker_K8S/K8S/concepts/241029_Troubleshooting_Application.md

     ![image](https://github.com/user-attachments/assets/a9e4de8e-17de-447e-9838-5411739d72cd)

-- Let's troubleshoot, As observed in below images network policy yaml checks for redis pod with label as "frontend" is created
+- Let's troubleshoot, As observed in below images network policy yaml does not contain apiversion also it is looking for redis pod with label as "frontend"

         cat networkpolicy.yaml
         kubectl get pods